Data Analysis with Python: Basics (2025 Guide)

 Document decisions

 Write a one-line comment for each important cleaning rule.
-Six weeks later, you will not remember why you filled missing values with 0.
+Later you will not remember why you filled missing values with 0.

 # Standardize column names